Hokkaido scallop exports get a boost after pandemic-driven drop

 Stepping in to help the industry weather the crisis, DHL Global Forwarding Japan coordinated with local partners and authorities to swiftly organize the first and only direct freight service from Chitose to Hong Kong since the suspension of international flights from Hokkaido came into effect.

-DHL Global Forwarding Japan celebrated it’s 100th chartered flight for these shipments on 12 December, and operates these five times a week from Chitose to Hong Kong, operated by an A330- 300 aircraft, that boasts capacities of 35,200kg.
+DHL Global Forwarding Japan celebrated its 100th chartered flight for these shipments on December 12 and continue to operate these flights five times a week from Chitose to Hong Kong using an A330-300 aircraft capable of carrying up to 35,200 kilograms.

 For these flights, the landing fees have been waived by airport operator Hokkaido Airport Co.
 Ltd to promote more cargo charter flight operations to and from New Chitose Airport.